Xiaomi Redmi Note 7 India Launch Date, Samsung M30 Price in India, and More This Week

-Redmi Note 7 India launch date was officially confirmed, details of upcoming Samsung M30 were revealed, and the teasers of Xiaomi's next flagship Mi 9 dominated the tech news headlines this week, while Moto G7 Power showed up in India.
-Ever since its announcement, Redmi Note 7 has constantly been talk of the town.
+Redmi Note 7 launch date in India was revealed, Samsung M30 details were leaked, and Mi 9 teasers dominated the tech news headlines this week, while the Moto G7 Power showed up in India.
+Ever since its announcement in January, the Redmi Note 7 has constantly been talk of the town.
 It has been a while since a phone was so much part of the conversation and Xiaomi is clearly loving it.
 After a number of weird and cryptic teasers, the company this week revealed that it is finally ready to launch the phone outside China.
 Xiaomi India tweeted that the India launch of the Redmi Note 7 is scheduled for February 28.
 Key details like the exact availability information and exactly which version of the phone will reach India remain unclear for now, but we won't have to wait for long.

 We do know that Redmi Note 7's Chinese version features a 6.3-inch full-HD+ screen and is powered by Qualcomm Snapdragon 660 SoC.
 The phone also includes up to 6GB of RAM, up to 64GB of inbuilt storage, and a microSD card slot of further expansion of the storage.
 In terms of the imaging capabilities, Xiaomi has packed a dual rear camera setup with a 48-megapixel Samsung GM1 sensor with f/1.8 aperture and a 5-megapixel sensor in the Redmi Note 7.
 The phone also comes with a 13-megapixel selfie sensor as well with features like AI face unlock, AI smart beauty, and AI single shot blur.